microbit-drill/buggybit/README.md

 - linefollowing: how to have fun with this (micro:bit sumai wrestling, push out of the circle)
 - ultrasonic addition: distance and time
 - fun with micro:bit controller: GUI with some leds and and 2 buttons
+- and of course, Eddystone Beacon: for some fun additions

 ## Hardware